(1993 – 1994) Porsche 968 Turbo S – Ultimate Guide

 Body & Colors

-Cosmetically, the 968 Turbo S came with a number of special features.
-At the front, Porsche added a body colored chin spoiler, an enlarged central intake above the license plate and two NACA ducts on the bonnet.
-A bigger rear spoiler included a central element that could be adjusted through a range of 10°.
-It was mounted on a new body coloured rear windscreen shroud.
-To save weight, underseal was omitted from the bodyshell.
-The 968 Turbo S was built in six different colours: Speed Yellow, Grand Prix White, Midnight Blue, Silver, Blood Orange and Guards Red.
+Porsche added a body colored chin spoiler, an enlarged central intake above the license plate and two NACA ducts on the bonnet.
+This was one cool looking Porsche.
+The rear spoiler was also new and more aggressive in size and style.
+The 968 Turbo S was built in six different colors: Speed Yellow, Grand Prix White, Midnight Blue, Silver, Blood Orange and Guards Red.